 Through the first year of full operation the plant has performed very well.
 With new equipment and routine maintenance, the process should continue to perform well for many years to come.
 The four high lift pumps are one of the original pieces of equipment.
 Currently on a cycle to re-build one every year.
-High lift #1 was rebuilt and installed in 2019, with high lift #3 scheduled this year.
+High lift #1 was removed and deemed not cost effective to rebuild so a new pump was purchased and installed in November 2021., with high lift #3 being rebuilt in 2021 and will be a spare for future, scheduled this year.